 Use of best available information.

+Qualitative considerations that could increase or decrease the quantified risk significance

+02.04 Conducting a SERP

 The NRR Enforcement Coordinator arranges support and participation by the appropriate management, technical, and project management staff.
 SERPs are typically held during the scheduled weekly regional enforcement conference call.
 In scheduling a SERP, the regional enforcement liaison (or staff from NSIR for some security findings) notifies the NRR Enforcement Coordinator and OE of a pending White, Yellow, Red, or GTG finding being processed.
-All parties should coordinate in scheduling an appropriate date to present the to the SERP.
+All parties should coordinate in scheduling an appropriate date to present the proposed finding and enforcement action(s) to the SERP.
 The NRR Enforcement Coordinator maintains the SERP calendar, verifies the availability of NRR SERP members and, through coordination with the NSIR Enforcement Coordinator (for emergency preparedness, security, and cyber findings), verifies the availability of NSIR SERP members.

-At least 5 working days (earlier for more complex issues) prior to the SERP, the region or responsible office will provide the NRR Enforcement Coordinator the information developed by the IFRB, if one was held.
+At least 5 working days (earlier for more complex issues) prior to the preliminary SERP, the region or responsible office will provide the NRR Enforcement Coordinator the information developed by the IFRB, if one was held.
 The NRR Enforcement Coordinator electronically distributes the information to all headquarters SERP participants.

 Both regional and headquarters technical staff should conduct pre-briefings to SERP decision-makers as needed to ensure that the panel members have been afforded an appropriate amount of time to review and understand the information.

-If the staff’s significance determination of a finding is not complete, or the significance determination is complete but a SERP was not able to review and make a preliminary decision prior to the deadline to issue the inspection report, the significance of the finding shall be characterized in the inspection report as “to be determined” (TBD).
+If the staff’s significance determination of a finding is not complete, or the significance determination is complete but a SERP was not able to review and make a preliminary decision prior to the deadline to issue the inspection report, the significance of the finding shall be characterized in the inspection report as “to be determined” (TBD) and documented in accordance with IMC 0611.

 Members of the SERP discuss, review, and decide on the finding, the safety or security significance of the degraded condition including the assignment of a preliminary color, and the AV(s) and regulatory requirements that should be cited, as applicable.
 No official agency significance determination of White, Yellow, Red, or GTG can be made without a SERP review and decision.
 The SERP should be completed within 30 days after the inspection report is issued, though it can also be completed prior to issuing the inspection report.

-If the SERP concludes that the preliminary significance determination of the finding is Green, the SERP’s conclusion regarding enforcement (no violation or non-cited violation) will be documented by OE .
+If the SERP concludes that the preliminary significance determination of the finding is Green, the SERP’s conclusion regarding enforcement (no violation or non-cited violation) will be documented by OE on a Strategy Form in the enforcement tracking system.
 The decision of the SERP will represent a final determination and will be characterized as such in the inspection report.

 If the SERP reaches a consensus that the preliminary significance determination of a finding is White, Yellow, Red, or GTG, the SERP’s conclusion will be documented by OE on the Strategy Form.
 If the staff does not have sufficient information to make reasonable assumptions and the assumptions have a significant impact to the preliminary significance result (i.e., can cause the color to vary across multiple thresholds), the preliminary significance should be characterized as GTG.
 A GTG preliminary determination allows the NRC staff to document the preliminary significance, based on best available information, in a timely manner and officially begins the opportunity to gather additional information through a Regulatory Conference or letter.
 The preliminary determination letter must clearly identify the information that is needed to improve the fidelity of the significance characterization.